tikv/rfcs/text/2018-10-15-batch-client-messages.md

 ## Summary

-Add a new API `BatchCommands` into `Tikv` service, which contains a vector of raw client requests (e.g. `GetRequest`).
+This proposal adds a new API `BatchCommands` in `Tikv` service, which contains a vector of raw client requests (e.g. `GetRequest`).
 It can reduce gRPC messages count dramatically; and, according to tests, the performance is improved considerably, especially when TiKV or TiDB's CPU usage reaches the bottleneck.

 ## Motivation

 In the current implementation, the default configuration of `grpc-concurrency` is `4`, which could be a bottleneck of TiKV under heavy load.
-Although we can increase the configuration value, or make it adaptable further, we still need to try best to reduce the gRPC CPU usage.
-With `BatchCommands` interface, clients can batch some requests into one request, and send them to TiKV with less `send` (or `sendmsg`) syscalls, which normally means less gRPC CPU usage.
+Although we can increase the configuration value, or make it adaptable, we still need to try the best to reduce the gRPC CPU usage.
+With the `BatchCommands` interface, clients can consolidate requests in a batch, and send them to TiKV with less `send` (or `sendmsg`) syscalls, which normally means less gRPC CPU usage.

 ## Detailed design